ArminJo/Ultimate-Battery-Tester/README.md

 ## Mode StoreToEEPROM
 - Every second, a sample is taken and displayed.
 - Every 60 seconds the sample is stored.
+- For the first 337 samples (5:37 hours) each delta is stored to EEPROM.
-- Every 120 seconds 2 compressed samples are stored to EEPROM and the counter between the voltage and the current in the first row is incremented.
+- After the first 337 samples, all data are compressed, and every 120 seconds 2 compressed samples are stored to EEPROM.
+- The number between the voltage and the current in the first row is the EEPROM storage index and incremented at each storage.
 If the no load voltage drops below the cut off voltage or the start/stop button is pressed displays `Capacity stored` for 2 seconds, writes the current capacity to EEPROM and **switches to mode Stopped**.

 <pre>